rmacdiarmid/Disciplemaking/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Interest List
+If you are interested in the cohort and would like more information.
+[Click here.](www.jackasstheology.com)

 ### Markdown